-The Geelong College Junior School, at Campbell House, is a dynamic community for students from Early Learning to Year 3, where they are encouraged to be curious in their learning, to ask questions and explore answers through a range of experiences based on the world-renowned Reggio Emilia approach to learning.
+Our award-winning Junior School, at Campbell House, is a dynamic community for students from Early Learning to Year 3.
+Children are encouraged to be curious in their learning, to ask questions and explore answers through a range of experiences based on the world-renowned Reggio Emilia approach to learning.

-Learning at Junior School is ‘serious fun!’
-This approach to educating young minds inspires natural curiosity, good communication and a lifelong love of learning, helping to sustain students through their schooling and beyond.
+Our approach to educating young minds harnesses natural curiosity, developing strong communication and a lifelong love of learning.

 Linked to our Reggio Emilia approach to education, the English curriculum is purposeful and rich learning through a range of activities designed to develop the fundamentals of literacy.
 Through a program of guided reading, word study, writers’ workshops and speaking and listening children build and develop their literacy skills as individuals and within the group.
 Our aim is to develop word recognition, reading fluency, handwriting skills, written and verbal expression, but more importantly to impart a love of reading and expression, and confidence.

 Children learn mathematical skills through a range of practical applications, games and learning tasks designed to help young children gain confidence and experience with mathematical principals.
 Children learn to recognise numbers, to group objects, model basic equations with physical materials and make patters, and learn to express their thinking.
 Our aim is to make mathematics fun and interesting so that children are engaged and excited to further develop their skills and understanding.